james-priest/code-exercises/javascript_exercises/javascript-csharp/62-inheritance.md

 Object oriented programming languages support inheritance.
 Since JavaScript is also an object oriented programming language, it supports inheritance.

 In object-oriented programming, languages like C# and Java implement inheritance when a *class* inherits from another *class*.

 In JavaScript, we don't have a traditional class inheritance model.
 Instead, **JavaScript inheritance is prototype-based**.
-This means to implement inheritance in JavaScript, an *object* inherits from another *object*.
+This means that to implement inheritance in JavaScript, an *object* inherits from another *object*.
 Let us understand this with an example.

 ```html
 <script type="text/javascript">